sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 export LD_LIBRARY_PATH=${ODBCSYSINI}/lib:$LD_LIBRARY_PATH
 ```

-If this location needs to change, make sure to update _greenplum_saserver.sh_ before building the images.
+If you need to change locations, make sure to update the greenplum_saserver.sh file before you build the images.

 #### Hadoop

-Before you can use the access-hadoop addon, collect the Hadoop configuration files (/config) and JAR files (/jars), and add them to this directory:
+Before you can use the access-hadoop addon, collect the Hadoop configuration files (/config) and JAR files (/jars), and add them to the sas-container-recipes/addons/access-hadoop/hadoop directory.

-`sas-container-recipes/addons/access-hadoop/hadoop`

-When the Hadoop configuration and JAR files are in this directory, the files are added to a /hadoop directory in an image that includes the access-hadoop addon.
+After you have included the Hadoop configuration and JAR files are in this directory, the files are added to a /hadoop directory in an image that includes the access-hadoop addon.

 Here is an example of the directory structure: